ameares/ameares/README.md

 # 👋 Hi!
 I'm Andrew Meares!

 I am a 🎓 graduate of the University of San Diego California with a Bachelor of Science degree in Electrical Engineering (BSEE).
-As a Power Electronics Engineer, my specialties include Digital Signal Processing and Control Systems for Power Conversion.
+As a power electronics engineer, my specialties include digital signal processing and control systems for power conversion.
 I am passionate about technology, investing, and of course, 🧀 cheese!

 ## Technical Papers
 Here are some technical papers that I would like to share.